 before we can go to heaven, so God has called us to die to self to advance in

-various levels of our relationship with God.
+various levels of divine worship.

 KJV